tbensky/Prolog-CLP/README.md

 for example means that Rudolph's position has to be less than or equal to Donder's position -1.
 We did in fact say that Rudolph's posiiton is to be less than Donder's, so Rudolph <= Donder-1 is correct.

 So CLP(FD), or constraint programming over integers works to form a series of algebratic equations to solve.
-With some editing (E to EE, and I to II and =< to <=), we put this into Mathematica to solve:
+With some editing (get rid of the _'s, E to EE, and I to II and =< to <=), we put this into Mathematica to solve:

 ![Turbo Prolog Langford](https://github.com/tbensky/Prolog-CLP/blob/main/src/mma.png)